 $ VBoxManage setextradata VM-name "VBoxInternal/PDM/HaltOnReset" 1

-Several background applications of Windows guests, especially virus scanners, are known to increase the CPU load notably even if the guest appears to be idle.
-We recommend to deactivate virus scanners within virtualized guests if possible.
+Several background applications in Windows guests, especially virus scanners, are known to increase the CPU load notably even if the guest appears to be idle.
+Deactivating virus scanners in VMs, where possible, can reduce this problem.

 If a Windows 98 VM is configured to use the emulated USB tablet (absolute pointing device), the coordinate translation may be incorrect and the pointer is restricted to the upper left quarter of the guest's screen.